biotope/biotope-element/docs/component.md

 </my-button>
 ```

-__Important ⚠️:__ Due to some under-the-hood-magic though, you need to create the `render` function
-when you define your class so that it is already available during the component registration phase.
+__⚠️ Important:__ You need to create the `render` function when you define your class so that it is
-This means you cannot simply do:
+already available during the component registration phase.
+This means you **cannot** simply do:

 ```javascript
 // my-button.js